-Students may select 12 credits of general electives to earn a Bachelor of Science Degree.
+Part 3.
+General Electives 16 Credits Students must select a minimum of 16 credits of general electives to earn a Bachelor of Science Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.